-Any discomfort that is felt in the leg area can be referred to as leg pain.
-It could materialize in the upper or lower leg – or in the knee area.
+Any discomfort in the leg area is leg pain.
+It could materialize in the upper leg, lower leg or knee area.

-Other types of leg pain include muscle cramps, which can happen when someone is dehydrated and in the middle of the extreme physical activity.
+Other types of pain in the leg include muscle cramps.
+This can happen due to dehydration during intense physical activity.
 Leg cramps are common for athletes as they approach the end of a game or training session.

-Pain in the leg can also be caused by shin splints, which is the pain in the lower leg that is the result of inflammation near the shin bone.
-Conditions such as thigh or quad strains/sprains also cause leg pain.
+Pain in the leg also include shin splints, which is the result of inflammation near the shin bone.
+Conditions such as thigh or quad strains/sprains also cause pain in the leg.

-The most common symptom of this condition will be an uncomfortable or intense pain that is present in any part of the leg.
-Depending on the condition, the feeling may be experienced in and around the knee, in the upper leg or in the lower leg.
+The most common symptom will be an uncomfortable or intense feeling present in any part of the leg.
+Depending on the condition, this may occur in and around the knee, in the upper leg or in the lower leg.

 The only way to understand why a patient is experiencing leg pain is to seek a sports medicine doctor.
-By contacting Dr. Bob Meyer at the Spinal Rehab and Sports Medicine clinic, a patient can get to the bottom of their leg pain.
-Dr. Meyer has extensive experience helping athletes and recovers from sports injuries.
-He will perform tests, diagnose the condition and recommend the best course of treatment.
+Dr. Bob Meyer at the Spinal Rehab and Sports Medicine clinic can help a patient can get to the bottom of their pain.
+Dr. Meyer has extensive experience helping athletes recover from sports injuries.
+He will perform tests, diagnose the condition and recommend the best course of sports injury treatment.